shvelo/gameidea/README.md

 ## How to run:
 Run command 'chmod +x bin/gameidea' in your shell.
-Run command `./bin/gameidea` in your shell.
+Then run command `./bin/gameidea` in your shell.

 ```shell
 $ gameidea